ajay1808/Intelligent-Job-Search/README.md

     cd Intelligent-Job-Search
     ```

-2.  **Run the setup script for your operating system.** This will create a virtual environment and install all necessary dependencies.
+2.  **Run the setup script for your operating system.** This will create a dedicated Conda environment and install all necessary dependencies.

     -   **For macOS and Linux:**
         ```bash